interrogator/corpkit/doc_interrogate.md

 ## Speaker IDs

-If you have used the `speaker segmentation` option, you can restrict your searches to specific speakers.
+If you have used the `Speaker segmentation` option, you can restrict your searches to specific speakers.
 You can use `shift+click` or `ctrl+click` to select multiple speaker IDs.
 Speaker IDs may slow down tree-based searching quite a lot, so if you don't care too much about them, leave the option as `False`, rather than `ALL`.

 If you have selected `ALL` speakers, or have highlighted more than one, multiple interrogations will be performed, with the speaker ID appended to the interrogation name.
 Only one of these results will be shown as a spreadsheet, but you can use `Previous` and `Next` to navigate between them.